sw882882/clipScrape/README.md

 TO-DOs
 - [x] make a pyQT UI to make videoScrape.py less just downloading randomly (which is currently just download -3 min & +5 min from the peak chat frequency) and actually user controllable.
 - [ ] fix the UI not updating properly after downloading from yt-dlp
+    - maybe just replace with a tui of some sorts
-- [ ] make diarization less gimicky
+- [x] make diarization less gimicky
     - possibly use a different, less scattered library that isn't just for speech recognition
+    - just ended up using whisperx because why reinvent the wheel